Shino161/aliyun-docker-webhook/README.md

   "USERNAME": "username"
 }
 ```
-4. input ur aliYun docker registry username and password.
+4. input ur aliYun docker registered username and password.
-5. If u dont have Nginx to proxy request, u can set port as 80.For example
+5. If u dont have Nginx to proxy request, u can set port to 80.For example
 ```js
 "env": {
   "LISTEN_PORT": "80",